 The IRS, on the other hand, is supposed to review every return and refund the overpaid amount to the taxpayer at the earliest.
 But the catch here is: one needs to file electronically to speed up the time taken by the IRS to review his/her return and issue the refund check.
 According to the IRS, those who e-file their returns usually get their refund in 21 days or less while those who choose other methods for return filing often have to wait a bit longer.

-Apart from e-filing, there are several other options that taxpayers can follow to easily and quickly get their tax refund.
+Apart from e-filing, there are several other options that taxpayers can follow to easily and quickly get their tax refunds.
 Here’s a list of some major options.

 According to the IRS, 9 out of 10 taxpayers use electronic filing and direct deposit to quickly and efficiently get back their due money back.
 The IRS can deposit the overpaid sum to a checking or savings account, including an individual retirement arrangement.
 But this facility is only available for those individuals who have a US-based bank account.
 For those, who do not have a U.S. account, or do not request direct deposit, the IRS mails a check to the address given on the tax return.
 Also, the filers can log on to ‘Where’s My Refund’ Portal to track their direct deposit refund online.